Tim Prater

 Posted by Tim Prater in Sandgate Community Garden

-The agenda for the Sandgate Parish Council Planning Committee meeting, to held on 7th May 2024 at 7pm (or the end of the preceding Environment Committee meeting, whichever is later).
+The agenda for the Sandgate Parish Council Planning Committee meeting, to held on 8th July 2024 at 6.30 pm.

 The Planning Committee meeting is open to press and public.
 If any member of the public wishes to attend, please can they notify clerk@sandgatepc.org.uk in advance.
 This allows us to ensure we have sufficient seats and allow reasonable spacing.